 Each and every day, I love watching the sun rise or set.
 I am someone who thrives off of warmer weather and beautiful crisp clear skies.
 I don’t mind the occasional snow or cold, but day-to-day, I love the sun.
 I don’t know what it is, but if it is a sunny day, I am in a great mood and feel energized.
 So what the heck happens to me at night when the sun is shining brightly on the other side of the world?

-Not to worry, as I am also fascinated with the lights twinkling at night.
+Flashback to 2014: Not to worry, as I am also fascinated with the lights twinkling at night.
 Cityscapes are nice to see in the day, but there is something special about the night.
 There is nothing like seeing all of those buildings glistening from top to bottom, with the street lights below and the hustle and bustle of moving vehicles.
 So as you can see, I love nights too, and it’s even better if you can see reflections off of a body of water.
 Well, in Budapest we had just that.
 Every evening we had the opportunity to view the Buda side of the town all lit up on the hills all reflecting below in the Danube River.
 We were staying right in District I and very close to the Elizabeth Bridge.
 (There are a total of 8 Bridges in Budapest)

 Our first few nights it was cold and a bit rainy, so we didn’t get out to take any night photos.
 Other nights we were just too tired from a long day.
-Finally our last night in Budapest 3 generations of girls (Grandma Linda, Anya and I) headed out for our sunset and lights-on walk.
+Finally our last night in Budapest 3 generations of girls (Grandma Linda, our daughter and I) headed out for our sunset and lights-on walk.
 This was no little walk we were about to encounter, because I wanted to walk down the Danube River, and get a photo of the House of Parliament from the other side of the river.

 I checked on-line and sunset was due at 8:37 pm.
 I figured it would take us about an hour to get to our destination, at a leisurely stroll.
 We walked up to the Chain Bridge and crossed over the Danube River.
 The Chain Bridge is a suspension bridge that spans the Danube between Buda and Pest, the west and east side.
 It was the first bridge across the Danube River in Budapest and completed in 1849.